MandarGogate/av-challenge-website/getting-started/rules.md

 ## Transparency

-- Teams must submit a one page [system description](https://challenge.cogmhear.org/#/getting-started/systems-description) per entry by the 20th of June/2024.
+- Teams must submit a one page [system description](https://challenge.cogmhear.org/#/getting-started/systems-description) per entry.
 - Teams can also submit a paper to the AVSE challenge proceedings.
-Further information [TBA](submission.md).
+Further information is available [here](submission.md).
 - Teams are encouraged – but not required – to provide us with access to the system/model and to make their code open source.
 - Anonymous entries are not allowed.